Rich businessman Big Body

 As I continue to publish more on my main site again (I had a stretch last year of nearly 100 articles), I’m optimistic that earnings, RPM, and everything in between will continue to increase.

 It’s a marathon, not a sprint.
-Sometimes, it would be nice to sprint marathons but I have to say, the journey has been an extremely enjoyable one and I’m hungrier than ever to keep publishing quality content that (hopefully) allows you to have a better, more fulfilling trip and/or move abroad.
+Sometimes, it would be nice to sprint marathons.
+But I have to say, the journey has been an extremely enjoyable one and I’m hungrier than ever to keep publishing quality content that (hopefully) allows you to have a better, more fulfilling trip and/or move abroad.

 Fourth and final, I know that RPMs from specific traffic sources like Pinterest can be pretty darn high, so that is something to keep in the back pocket as I continue to grow and explore ways to reach readers.
 I will need to actually dive into Google Analytics to see the other sources of traffic are coming from that aren’t organic (my primary driver).